st0n1/Pure/NASBackup_Flashblade/README.md

 After that add the Snapshot in the Share Configuration:

- Inventory -> File Shares -> Right Click the File Share -> Properties -> Advanced -> "Backup from a storage snapshot at the following path" and insert the Snapshot path, e.g.:" \\1.2.3.4\TESTSHARE\.snapshot\TESTSHARE.VeeamNASBackup " -> OK -> Finish
+ Inventory -> File Shares -> Right Click the File Share -> Properties -> Advanced -> "Backup from a storage snapshot at the following path" and insert the Snapshot path, e.g.: \\1.2.3.4\TESTSHARE\/.snapshot\TESTSHARE.VeeamNASBackup -> OK -> Finish

 Start the Backup Job and enjoy! :)